 Students have access to the printers in the library for school assignments.

 Students must share or email their document(s) to BOTH librarians simultaneously.

 Students should share their document(s) BEFORE leaving the classroom.
 Documents can also be sent from off campus locations such as home.

-Students should bring Chromebooks when they come to retrieve their print jobs in case failures occur or editing needs arise.
+Students should bring Chromebooks when coming to pick up their print jobs in case failures occur or editing needs arise.

 WEBSITES and PICTURES must be copied and pasted into a document before sending.

 Students may check out up to three books.
 Our check out time is 14 school days.
 Charges for lost/damaged books are based on the cost of replacement.